Croydon-Brixton/croydon-brixton.github.io/_tabs/about.md

 ## About me

 Hi, I'm Simon Mathis, a postgraduate student in environmental data science at the University of Cambridge.
 This is my personal website and blog.
-I plan to use it throught my PhD studies, mainly as a way of forcing myself to practice writing about the things I learn.
+I plan to use it throughout my PhD studies, mainly as a way of forcing myself to practice writing about the things I learn.

 __At the moment the site is still under construction, so please come back for more later.__